Learning to Optimize: A Primer and A Benchmark: Model-Free L2O Approaches

 \paragraph{Particle Swarm Optimization} Current L2O methods mostly learn in the space of continuous optimization algorithms that are point-based and uncertainty unaware.
 Inspired by population-based algorithms (e.g. swarm optimization), \cite{cao2019learning} estimated the posterior directly over the global optimum and used an uncertainty measure to help guide the learning process.
 The authors designed a novel architecture where a population of LSTMs jointly learned iterative update formula for a population of samples (or a swarm of particles).
 The model can take as input both point-based input features, such as gradient momentum; and population-based features, such as particle's velocity and attraction from swarm algorithms.
 To balance exploration and exploitation in search, the authors directly estimated the posterior over the optimum and included in the meta-loss function the differential entropy of the posterior.
 Furthermore, they learn feature- and sample-level importance reweighting (often called ``attention" in deep learning) in the L2O model, for more interpretable learned optimization rules.
 Their empirical results over non-convex test functions and the protein-docking application demonstrated that this new L2O largely outperforms the off-the-shelf Particle Swarm Optimization (PSO) algorithm \cite{moal2010swarmdock} and the vanilla LSTM-based L2O methods that are not uncertainty-aware \cite{andrychowicz2016learning}.
 We refer \cite{cao2019learning} as \underline{L2O-Swarm} in this article.

-\paragraph{Minimax Optimization} A latest challenging testbed for model-free L2O is to solve continuous minimax optimization, that is of extensive practical interest \cite{goodfellow2014generative,madry2018towards,wu2018towards}, yet notoriously unstable and difficult.
+\paragraph{Minimax Optimization} One more challenging testbed for model-free L2O is to solve continuous minimax optimization, that is of extensive practical interest \cite{goodfellow2014generative,madry2018towards,wu2018towards}, yet notoriously unstable and difficult.
 Three prior works \cite{jiang2018learning,ruan2019learning,xiong2020improved} tried to plug in L2O into a specific application of minimax optimization called adversarial training \cite{madry2018towards}:

 where $D$ is the empirical distribution of input data, and the inner maximization is defined as the worst-case loss within a small neighborhood $\mathbb{B}(\bm{x}, \epsilon)$.
 In both works, the L2O only predicted update directions for the inner maximization problem, while the outer minimization was still solved by classic optimizer.
 They empirically showed that L2O can improve the solution quality to the inner maximization optimization, hence also leading to a better minimax solution and a more robustly trained model.